clp-research/deep_disfluency/README.md

 ## Set up and basic use ##

-To run the code here you need to have `Python 2.7` installed, and also [`pip`](https://pip.readthedocs.org/en/1.1/installing.html) for installing the dependencies.
+To run the code here you need to have `Python 2.7` installed, and also [`pip`](https://pip.readthedocs.org/en/1.1/installing.html).
+If you install from here, first install `setuptools` (depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):

-You need to run the below from the command line from inside this folder (depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):
+`pip install setuptools`

-`pip install -r requirements.txt`
+Then need to run the below from the command line from inside this folder (again, depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):

-If you just want to use the tagger off-the-shelf see the usage in `demo.py` or the notebook `demo.ipynb`.
+`python setup.py install`

-Make sure this repository is on your system path if you want to use it in python more generally.
+This should now have installed deep_disfluency into the python distribution.
+Then, if you just want to use the tagger off-the-shelf see the usage in `demos/demo.py` or the notebook `demos/demo.ipynb`.

 ### Use with live ASR ###

 If you would like to run a live ASR version using the IBM Watson speech-to-text recognizer, you need to also do the following:

-1. Install [PortAudio](http://www.portaudio.com/) - a free, cross-platform, open-source, audio I/O library.
-Install it first.
+1. First install [PortAudio](http://www.portaudio.com/) - a free, cross-platform, open-source, audio I/O library.
 2. Prepare your credentials from IBM Watson (free trials are available):
    * Visit the [IBM Watson projects](https://console.bluemix.net/developer/watson/projects) page.
    * Choose your project.
    * Copy the credentials to `credentials.json` into this directory.

-The ASR live streaming demo at `asr_demo.py` can then be run and you should be able to see the recognized words, timings, POS tags, and disfluency tags appearing in real time as you speak into your microphone.
+The ASR live streaming demo at `pip/asr_demo.py` can then be run and you should be able to see the recognized words, timings, POS tags, and disfluency tags appearing in real time as you speak into your microphone.

 ## Running experiments ##